sweirich/lambda-n-ways/lib/DeBruijn/README.md

   - functions delayed at binders
 + DeBruijn.Par.B
   - defunctionalized and delayed at binders, optimizied composition
++ DeBruijn.Par.GB
+  - like B, but in a library and with GHC.Generics

 * Well-scoped versions

 + DeBruijn.Nested
   - Bird and Patterson
   - Uses nested datatypes to track scoping level
+  - Only their original version though.
+For generalized binders, see Bound
 + Chlipala
   - From CPDT, translated from Gallina
 + DeBruijn.Bound
-  - uses Kmett's library
+  - uses Kmett's library based on Bird and Patterson
 + DeBruijn.Par.Scoped
-  - Par.B with strong types.
+  - Par.B with strong types
 + DeBruijn.Kit
   - Allais et al.
   - like F, but with strong types and "finally tagless"